Intervention/docs/image/api/fit.md

 ### width
 The width the image will be resized to after cropping out the best fitting aspect ratio.

-### height
+### height (optional)
 The height the image will be resized to after cropping out the best fitting aspect ratio.
+If no height is given, method will use same value as width.